 Hang out at places where there are locals

-Do you want your Korean itinerary to take you to an offbeat path?
+Do you want your Korean itinerary to take you on an offbeat path?
 If yes, walk around the neighbourhoods near the most famous destinations.
 For instance, if you want cheap food and youthful energy at the university area of Hongdae, visit the place, Mangwon.
-Few other places include Hangangjin (rather than Itaewon), Apgujeong (rather than Gangnam Station) and Dongdaemun (rather than Myeongdong).
+Few other places include Hangangjin (rather than Itaewon), Apgujeong (rather than Gangnam Station), and Dongdaemun (rather than Myeongdong).

 Wear conservative tops instead of revealing ones